 The vaccines, as I wrote here, they take so long because they are difficult to perfect.
 A series of methodical tests are conducted to ensure that they do not harm healthy people, that they generate the desired antibodies and that those antibodies actually defend against the disease.
 They are not excessive bureaucratic safeguards: if you have to inject something (or put in the mouth) hundreds of millions, probably billions, of people, you need to study it well.

 And if it works, normal life will resume, but not immediately.
 The logistics of vaccinating millions of people is no small feat.
-And even assuming it doesn't all come in one big batch, some sort of system will be needed to determine who gets the first doses.
+And even assuming not everything arrives in one big batch, some sort of system will be needed to determine who gets the first doses.
 The people most vulnerable to the disease?
-Healthcare professionals?
+Health workers?

-In examining all the coronavirus scenarios, then, don't want to, it is also possible that no one is able to develop a safe and effective vaccine.
-It would be a disappointment, but even then at 12-18 months we would be well on our way to population-wide immunity, surely reaching it by the fall of 2021.
-And until then we probably wouldn't be locked up for more than a year.
-Even in a vaccine-free world, achieving population-wide immunity means future COVID-19 outbreaks would be far less harmful than the current one.
-The virus could remain threatening and continue to circulate, infecting people as much and more than a cold or flu do.
+In examining all the coronavirus scenarios, then, don't get me wrong, it is also possible that no one will be able to develop a safe and effective vaccine.
+That would be a disappointment, but then again in 12-18 months we would be on track for population-wide immunity, certainly achieving it by the fall of 2021.
+And until then we probably wouldn't be locked down for more than a year.
+Even in a world without vaccines, achieving population-level immunity means that future COVID-19 outbreaks would be much less harmful than the current one.
+The virus could remain threatening and continue to circulate, infecting people as much as, and more than, the cold or flu.